WHO dubs coronavirus 'public enemy number 1' | DW | 11.02.2020

 The new coronavirus is henceforth known as COVID-19, the World Health Organization (WHO) has announced.
 The UN agency has warned of drastic consequences if it reaches unprepared nations.

-More than 1,000 people have so far lost their lives to the new coronavirus, including 108 on Monday alone, the World Health Organization (WHO), said on Tuesday.
+More than 1,000 people have so far lost their lives to the new coronavirus, according the World Health Organization (WHO).

 WHO chief Tedros Adhanom Ghebreyesus called on the world to act and warned that "a virus is more powerful in creating political, economic, and socialist upheaval than any terrorist attack."